-Year 2013 witnessed a major change in UPSC CSE mains pattern by doing away with the second optional subject.
+Selecting an optional has been a difficult task for UPSC aspirants.
+The year 2013 witnessed a major change in UPSC CSE mains pattern by doing away with the second optional subject.
 The pattern was revised and now a candidate selects one optional subject that consists of 2 papers of 250 marks each.
-But selecting an optional till date remains a daunting task and most candidates rely on the success rate as seen over the previous years.
-Success rate is determined by various factors like the number of candidates who appeared for mains taking a specific subject, performance in the particular subject and those who were finally recommended for selection.
-The most recent annual report of 2014-15 released by UPSC shows the below statistics/UPSC optional success rate 2014:
+But still, selecting even one subject is a daunting task for most of the aspirants.
+Many aspirants study the success rate of the subjects taken by those who got selected in previous years.
+The success rate is determined by various factors like the number of candidates who appeared for mains taking a specific subject, performance in the particular subject and those who were finally recommended for selection.
+Here we give you the 2014 success rate as given by UPSC-

 |14||Literature of Kannada Language||75 9||12.0|